-Officials not fulfilling the Eventing Official Education system requirements will be transferred down or dropped from the Eventing Officials list at the discretion of the Eventing Committee.
+Officials not fulfilling the Eventing Official Education system requirements will be transferred down or dropped from the Eventing Officials list.

 513 Appointment of Officials

 Officials will be appointed by the FEI or by the Organising Committee according to the different types and level of Competitions and in accordance with the following tables.